Labor and Healthcare

 DOL Overtime Rule

-While unable to pass a wholesale repeal and replace bill, Republicans were able to repeal the ACA’s individual mandate via H.R.
+BACKGROUND: During the Trump Administration, Republicans were unable to pass a wholesale healthcare “repeal and replace” bill, but were able to repeal the ACA’s individual mandate via H.R.
 1, the Tax Cuts and Jobs Act, which was signed into law in late 2017.
-The President has taken several administrative actions to unravel the ACA and a federal judge has ruled portions of the ACA unconstitutional.
+H.R.
+1 eliminated the federal tax penalty for violating the individual mandate, starting in 2019.